lifting-bits/grr/README.md

 ### Running

 There are two steps to running GRR: snapshotting, and record/replaying.
 Snapshotting creates an initial image of the binary after `execve`.
-Record/replaying takes an input testcase (formatted as a protocol buffer) and attempts to replay that testcase.
+Record/replaying takes an input testcase and attempts to replay that testcase.
 The replay can be recorded or mutated as well.

 #### Snapshotting